mstanislav/mrxcavator/README.md

 ```

 ### Submit All Locally Installed Extensions
-This feature can use the `--input [filename]` option to pass in a file containing extension identifiers to use instead of the filesystem folder.
+This feature supports `--input [filename]` to load extension identifiers from a text file.
 ```
 ➜  mrxcavator --submit_all